 The Rangers had seven players slug at least 20 homers in 2005.
 Most of the power was supplied by Mark Teixeira (43) and Alfonso Soriano (36), though.
 David Dellucci (29), Kevin Mench (25), Hank Blalock (25), Michael Young (24), and Rod Barajas (21) rounded out this group.

 Those 43 homers ended up being a single-season career-high for Teixeira.
 But it was also the second season of an eight-year stretch where he slugged at least 30 homers with 100-plus RBI.
 He didn’t hit fewer than six homers in any month during 2005.
 In fact, the first baseman hit exactly six on three occasions (April, July, and August).

 Ah, yes – another 2019 team on this list.
 And it won’t be the last.
 Matt Chapman and Matt Olson tied for the Athletics team lead with 36 homers each.
 Semien wasn’t far behind with 33 dingers of his own.
 He was followed by Mark Canha (26), Ramon Laureano (24), Khris Davis (23), and Jurickson Profar (20).

 Chapman and Olson also drove in 91 runs each.
 The third baseman beat out his fellow corner infielder in the runs scored (102 to 73) and fWAR (5.7 to 4.1) departments.
-The Coliseum isn’t know for being a great hitter’s park, but Chapman enjoy hitting there much more than on the road.
+The Coliseum isn’t known for being a great hitter’s park, but Chapman enjoys hitting there much more than on the road.
 He slugged 21 of his homers there while posting a much higher wRC+ (148) at home than he did on the road (102).